 I have been unable to identify a service record for Sam Needham, so presume it was among those lost in the Blitz.
 In the absence of a service record, below represents the best biogaphy I am able to produce about Sam's life and service.

-When war broke out in August 1914, Sam's parents had both passed away and he was living with his married sister (Mrs Baron) at 6 Astley Street in Hull.
-His interest in and experience with horses led him to enlist initially as Private RTS/5023 in the Army Service Corps and he went to France on 13 January 1915.
-Having been wounded (or taken ill) and recovered in England, he was transferred into the Bedfordshire Regiment as Private 203329.
-Looking at the service numbers around his, it would appear he joined the regiment at the end of 1916 or early in 1917.
-As a result, he may have physically joined the 1st/5th Battalion in Palestine at any time between late 1916 and late 1917, depending on whether he spent time in one of the reserve battalions in England before sailing to the Middle East.
+When war broke out in August 1914, Sam was recorded as living with his married sister (Mrs Florence Baron) at 6 Astley Street in Hull.
+Presumably his interest in and experience with horses led him to enlist as Private RTS/5023 in the Army Service Corps and he went to France on 13 January 1915.
+Having been wounded or taken ill and recovered in England, he was transferred into the Bedfordshire Regiment as Private 203329.
+Looking at the service numbers around his, it would appear he joined the regiment at the very end of 1916.
+The Grimsby News recorded that he "went out to Egypt" in January 1917 so would have physically joined the 1st/5th Battalion in Palestine soon afterwards, at the time when the Brtish and Commonwealth forces marched along the coastal road to assault the city of Gaza.

-Although major operations in that theatre of war were paused in response to the threat posed by the German Spring Offensives on the Western Front in March 1918, they resumed late that summer.
-During an overnight fighting patrol that was in very real danger of being overwhelmed and annihilated early on 11 September 1918, his complete disregard for his own personal safety and "berserk fury" saved his patrol from certain destruction.
+Although spring 1918 saw major operations in that theatre of war paused in response to the threat posed by the German Spring Offensives on the Western Front in March 1918, they resumed late that summer.
+Sam was part of an overnight fighting patrol sent into the night with the intention of establishing where the Ottoman forces had set up their defensive lines during their retirement.
+Bumping into a significantly stronger force, the patrol took heavy casualties and was in very real danger of being overwhelmed and annihilated early on 11 September 1918.
+Private Needham's complete disregard for his own personal safety and "berserk fury" saved his patrol from certain destruction.

 An extract from The London Gazette, dated 29 October 1918, records his citation: